lambda-feedback/buckinghamPiTheorem/app/docs/user.md

 For this example an EXPRESSION response area is used with answer set to `U*L/nu`.
 It is not necessary to use this specific answer, any example of a correct dimensionless group should work.

 With default settings it is required to put `*` (or `/`) between each part of the response and answer.
-To remove this requirement the grading parameter `strict_syntax` is set to false.
+To remove this requirement the parameter `strict_syntax` is set to false.
 Since `nu` is a multicharacter symbol it needs to be added as an input symbol.

 #### b)